informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 <!-- TOC --><a name="save-command-details"></a>
 ## Details of the `save` command (optional)

 The implementation of the `save` command is relatively simple.
-It requires a `SaveCommand` class whose `execute` method does one of the following:
+The `execute` method of the `SaveCommand` class could be implemented in one of the following ways:

-- Calls a `save` method of `Game`, passing it the file-name `String`.
+- The `execute` method calls a `save` method of `Game`, passing it the file-name `String`.
-- Opens an output stream to the file and calls a `stringify`[^3] method of `Game` passing it the output stream.
+- The `execute` method opens an output stream to the file and calls a `stringify`[^3] method of `Game` passing it the output stream.
-- Opens an output stream to the file, calls a no-argument `stringify` method of `Game` and writes the text serialization returned by this method to the output stream.
+- The `execute` method  opens an output stream to the file, calls a no-argument `stringify` method of `Game` and writes the text serialization returned by this method to the output stream.

-In the first case, the `save` method of `Game` opens an output stream to the file, calls a `stringify` method of `Game` and writes the text serialization returned by this method to the output stream.
-In the second case, the `stringify` method of `Game` creates the text serialization and writes it to the output stream
+In the first case, the `save` method of `Game`  is responsible for opening the output stream to the file, calling a `stringify` method of `Game` and writing the text serialization returned by this method to the output stream.
+In the second case and third case, there is no `save` method in `Game`; in the second, the `stringify` method of `Game` is responsible for writing the text serialization to the output stream.

-For consistency of style of implementation across the different commands, we propose the first possibility[^4], so using a `save` method in the `Game` class of the form:
+For consistency of style of implementation across the different commands, we propose to implement the first of these three possibilities [^4], so using a `save` method in the `Game` class of the form:

 ```java
 	public void save(String fileName) throws GameModelException {...}